-But what about commenting on the defendant’s silence, pre-Miranda and post-custody?
-For example, imagine a driver involved in a serious car accident, who is told by police not to leave the scene and remains there for a couple of hours.
+But what about commenting on the defendant's silence, pre-Miranda and post-custody?
+For example, imagine a driver involved in a serious car accident, who is taken into police custody.
 Though the police do not question him, they note that he asks no questions about the well-being of the occupants of the other car.
-At the trial for vehicular manslaughter, the prosecutor must prove that the defendant was driving recklessly, and he uses the defendant’s silence to support his theory (“He was so reckless that he didn’t even care what might have happened to the people in the other car”).
+At the trial for vehicular manslaughter, the prosecutor must prove that the defendant was driving recklessly, and he uses the defendant's silence to support his theory ("He was so reckless that he didn't even care what might have happened to the people in the other car").

 The first issue is whether the defendant was actually in custody.
 When it's a brief and routine traffic stop, the U.S. Supreme Court has held that such a stop doesn't constitute custody.
 Although most drivers would not feel free to leave, and the driver's freedom has been curtailed, the stop is open to the public and not "police dominated."
 Police can ask questions ("Have you had anything to drink tonight?") without first giving Miranda rights, and judges will allow the answers.
 (Berkemer v.
 McCarty (1984) 468 U.S. 420.)

 The answer may be different, however, when the routine stop becomes prolonged, and particularly if scrutiny on the suspect increases.
 When a person is told he cannot leave, he could reasonably conclude that he's in police custody—triggering Miranda before any questions should be asked.

 But some courts have ruled otherwise.
 An example is a decision that emphasized the importance of knowing whether the defendant was under official compulsion to speak—only then, the court reasoned, would his silence be a "statement" for purposes of his Fifth Amendment rights.
 The court reasoned that, even though the defendant in question was under arrest and hadn't been read his Miranda rights, he wasn't being questioned and therefore wasn't under any compulsion to speak.
 So, the court said, evidence of his silence was admissible.
 (U.S. v.
 Frazier (8th Cir.
 2005) 408 F.3d 1102.)